umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/README.md

 ## Automatic Upgrades

 We handle minor and patch upgrades for the Umbraco components used by Umbraco Cloud, so you don't have to.
-Here you can control if you want to opt-in or out of automatic minor upgrades.
+From the Automatic Upgrades page, you can control if you want to opt in or out of automatic minor upgrades.

 New projects are opt-in by default.